-Part ^{4), 5), 6), 7)} Material properties 1) Non- destructive examination 2) Hydraulic testing 3) Dimensional inspection, including surface condition Visual inspection (surveyor) Applicable to engines: Component certificate High pressure fuel injection pipes including common fuel rail W(C+M) W for those that are not autofretted D>300mm TR for those that are not autofretted D≤300mm High pressure common servo oil system W(C+M) W TR D>300mm D≤300mm Cooler, both sides 8) W(C+M) W D>300mm Accumulator of common rail fuel or servo oil system W(C+M) W All engines with accumulators with a capacity of >0,5 I Piping, pumps, actuators, etc. for hydraulic drive of valves, if applicable W(C+M) W >800 kW/cyl Engine driven pumps (oil, water, fuel, bilge) W >800 kW/cyl Bearings for main, crosshead, and crankpin TR(C) TR (UT for full contact between basic material and bearing metal) W >800 kW/cyl
+Item Part ^{4), 5), 6), 7), 8)} Material properties 1) Non- destructive examination 2) Hydraulic testing 3) Dimensional inspection, including surface condition Visual inspection (surveyor) Applicable to engines: Component certificate W(C+M) TR for those that are not autofretted D≤300mm 30 High pressure common servo oil W(C+M) W D>300mm system W(C+M) TR D≤300mm 31 Cooler, both sides 9) W(C+M) W D>300mm 32 Accumulator W(C+M) W All engines with accumulators with a capacity of >0,5 I 33 Piping, pumps, actuators, etc. for hydraulic drive of valves, if applicable W(C+M) W >800 kW/cyl 34 Engine driven pumps (oil, water, fuel, bilge) other than pumps referred to in item 27 and 33 W >800 kW/cyl 35 Bearings for main, crosshead, and crankpin TR(C) TR (UT for full contact between base material and bearing metal) W >800 kW/cyl

 - 1. Material properties include chemical composition and mechanical properties, and also surface treatment such as surface hardening (hardness, depth and extent), peening and rolling (extent and applied force). - 2.
 Non-destructive examination means e.g. ultrasonic testing, crack detection by MPI or DP. - 3.
 Hydraulic testing is applied on the water/oil side of the component.
 Items are to be tested by hydraulic pressure at the pressure equal to 1.5 times the maximum working pressure.
 High pressure parts of the fuel injection system are to be tested by hydraulic pressure at the pressure equal to 1.5 maximum working pressure or maximum working pressure plus 300 bar, whichever is the less.
 Where design or testing features may require modification of these test requirements, special consideration may be given. - 4.
-For turbochargers, see M73. - 5.
-Crankcase safety valves are to be type tested in accordance with M66 and documented according to M9. - 6.
-Oil mist detection systems are to be type tested in accordance with M67 and documented according to M10. - 7.
-For Speed governor and overspeed protective devices, see M3. - 8.
-Charge air coolers need only be tested on the water side. - 9.
+Material certification requirements for pumps and piping components are dependent on the operating pressure and temperature.
+Requirements given in this Table apply except where alternative requirements are explicitly given elsewhere in TL- Rs. - 5.
+For turbochargers, see TL- R M73. - 6.
+Crankcase explosion relief valves are to be type tested in accordance with TL- R M66 and documented according to TL- R M9. - 7.
+Oil mist detection systems are to be type tested in accordance with TL- R M67 and documented according to TL- R M10. - 8.
+For speed governor and overspeed protective devices, see TL- R M3. - 9.
+Charge air coolers need only be tested on the water side. - 10.
 Hydraulic testing is also required for those parts filled with cooling water and having the function of containing the water which is in contact with the cylinder or cylinder liner.